LeoXC/paragliding_hits/README.md

 Define output:
   -o filename, by default ./results.csv
-  -a filename, append to already existing results file, by default ./results.csv
+  -a filename, append to already existing results file (by pilot)

 Other:
   -h print help